-The directors are responsible on behalf of the Company for presenting financial statements in accordance with New Zealand law and generally accepted accounting practice, which present fairly a view of the financial position of the Group as at 30 June 2017 and the results of the Group's operations and cash flows for the year ended on that date.
+The directors are responsible on behalf of the Company, including its subsidiaries (the Group), for presenting the consolidated financial statements in accordance with New Zealand law and Generally Accepted Accounting Practice, which present fairly the financial position of the Group as at 30 June 2018, its financial performance and its cash flows for the year ended on that date.

-The financial statements presented cover a period of 12 months from 1 July 2016 to 30 June 2017.
+The financial statements presented cover a period of 12 months from 1 July 2017 to 30 June 2018.